CompuTec/pdc-docs/administrator-guide/setting-up-the-application/setting-up-the-application.md

 - **Blocked time type, if the previous operation was not closed** – (values: 'All,' 'Run') if 'All' is chosen, it is impossible to start an Operation if a previous one on this Manufacturing Order is not finished.
 If the option is set to 'Run,' it is possible to start 'Set up' time on an Operation even when the previous Operation is set to 'Run.'

-- **Force tare between each weighing**– if the option is checked, it is required to click 'Tare' on each weighing (find out more about the **ADD LINK** Weighing Module).
+- **Force tare between each weighing**– if the option is checked, it is required to click 'Tare' on each weighing (find out more about the [Weighing Module](./../../user-guide/customization/optional-functions/weight-scale-module/weight-scale-module.md)).

 - **Show all Tasks** – this allows access to all of the user's Tasks on all Resources despite using the Resource Code option.
 The user cannot add any new Task to Resources other than assigned.